Light-Emitting Diodes (LEDs)

 2) Moar Current Equals Moar Light

 The brightness of an LED is directly dependent on how much current it draws.
 That means two things.
 The first being that super bright LEDs drain batteries more quickly, because the extra brightness comes from the extra power being used.
-The second is that you can control the brightness of an LED by controlling the amount of current across it.
-But, setting the mood isn’t the only reason to cut back your current.
+The second is that you can control the brightness of an LED by controlling the amount of current through it.
+But, setting the mood isn't the only reason to cut back your current.

 3) There is Such a Thing as Too Much Power

 If you connect an LED directly to a current source it will try to dissipate as much power as it's allowed to draw, and, like the tragic heroes of olde, it will destroy itself.
 That's why it's important to limit the amount of current flowing across the LED.

 For this, we employ resistors.
 Resistors limit the flow of electrons in the circuit and protect the LED from trying to draw too much current.
 Don't worry, it only takes a little basic math to determine the best resistor value to use.
 You can find out all about it in the example applications of our resistor tutorial!